Alla-ud-din/Classes-Q3-Q4/to-do-app/backend/todo-app/README.md

 * The yield keyword within the context manager pauses the execution of the function at this point.
 * When you call get_session() in your application code, the function creates a session using Session(engine), assigns it to session, and then pauses its execution using yield session.
 * This essentially "yields" control back to the calling code, providing access to the created session within the context of the with block.

+# To generate random key (SECRET_KEY)
+python -c "import secrets; print(secrets.token_hex(32))"